richardaubin/co-cart/README.md

 - 📦 **Bulk Cart Requests**
   Combine multiple API calls into one for better performance.

-And this is just the start.
-With CoCart, your WooCommerce store can be faster, more flexible, and ready to take on any custom solution you dream up.

 ## 💼 Upgrade to CoCart Plus